colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 ~~~
 {: .output}

 At this point we still hold an allocation for a node and could run another job if we wish.
 We can confirm this by examining the queue of our jobs with the `squeue` command.
+By default this will show all users' jobs, which is a bit overwhelming, so we can use `--user=` and our username to filter to our own jobs only.

 ~~~
 squeue --user=s.jane.doe